evanwill/_drafts/_notes/commandline.md

 ---
 title: Intro to the Command Line
 layout: post
-tags: cli, shell
+tags: [cli, shell]
 date: 2017-03-04
 ---

-> Does command line interface (CLI), REPL, terminal, console, or shell sound scary?
+> Mini-workshop: Does command line interface (CLI), REPL, terminal, console, or shell sound scary?
 Don't worry, we'll learn about the basic computer interface that gives you super powers!
 If you want to work with Raspberry Pi, Linux, or many programming languages you need a basic familiarity with the CLI.
 This MILL-Mini will demystify the terminal so you can use it to get things done.

 ## What is the Shell?